kiddyboots216/dp-custom/README.md

   - torchvision
   - timm
   - fastdp from https://github.com/awslabs/fast-differential-privacy (preferred to opacus for a number of reasons)
+  - opacus (not preferred)
   - tqdm

-And then just cd into dp_finetuning and run 'python finetune_classifier_dp.py'
+And then just cd into dp_finetuning and run 'python finetune_classifier_dp.py'.
+For the accounting, please also install the below library (with pip) and pass `sigma=-1`;

+  - prv_accountant

 For more general experiment reproduction, run the following command: